Buck's tomb.

 Directions:

-Just east of the jct of Hwy 15 and US 1, north side, across from the Shop & Save, easily visible up on the hill in Buck Cemetery.
+Buck Cemetery.
+Just east of the junction of Hwy 15 and US Hwy 1, on the north side of US Hwy 1, across from the Hannaford Supermarket, easily visible up on a hill.
+Parking is in a little lot on adjacent Hinks St.

 Nearby Offbeat Places